preethisesh/hiring_fairness/README.md

 ## Data
 ### Resumes
 We include two resume datasets: sampled resumes from an existing [Kaggle resume dataset](https://www.kaggle.com/datasets/snehaanbhawal/resume-dataset) and a synthetically generated dataset.
 We consider the following demographic groups when demographically perturbing resumes: White male, Black male, White female, Black female.
-We also perform (1) augmenting with extracurricular information (generated resumes only), (2) within-group demographic perturbations, and (3) non-demographic perturbations (spacing and typos).
+We perform (1) demographic perturbations with names only, (2) demographic perturbations with names + extracurricular information (generated resumes only), (3) within-group demographic perturbations, and (4) non-demographic perturbations (spacing and typos).
 - **resumes/df_resumes_kaggle_name.csv**: Kaggle resumes with name perturbations only.
 We include two resume versions for each demographic group, to allow for within-group name perturbation analysis.
 - **resumes/df_resumes_kaggle_non_name.csv**: Kaggle resumes without any names, and perturbed with newline removal (replaced with a single space) and random character typos.
 - **resumes/df_resumes_gen_name.csv**: Generated resumes with name perturbations only.
 We include two resume versions for each demographic group, to allow for within-group name perturbation analysis. **(Will be added soon)**